cerner/cerner.github.io/content/post/inspec-delta/index.md

 ## Conclusion

-If we compare the workflow between the manual steps and the steps we use with inspec_delta, we can see many improvements in not just efficiency, but also accuracy.
+If we compare the workflow between the manual steps and the steps we use with Inspec Delta, we can see many improvements in not just efficiency, but also accuracy.

 1. No need to parse the STIG manually
 2. No need to compare the profile to the STIG manually